-If, after an adequate, reliable and impartial investigation, the investigating official believes a violation of the Policy Against Sexual Misconduct, has occurred, the official will give a written notice of the disciplinary sanction being imposed to the sanctioned student.
+If, after an adequate, reliable and impartial investigation and/or hearing, the University believes a violation of the Policy Against Sexual Misconduct, has occurred, the investigating official and/or hearing board will give a written notice of the disciplinary sanction being imposed to the sanctioned student.
 This notice will include details of the incident, a description of the volatile conduct, and a description of the sanction(s).
+This decision may be appealed through the University's Title IX Policy and Procedures outlined on the website at www.rio.edu/about-rio/title-ix.